 While having a marriage based on love and respect is the ultimate goal for many, don’t be fooled into thinking that a piece of paper is the key to creating that type of relationship.
 The paper simply documents the marriage as a legal institution.
 The relationship part is up to you.

-If you are interested in learning more about how entering or ending a marriage may affect you, contact me today.
+If you are interested in learning more about how entering or ending a marriage may affect you and your rights, schedule your consultation today.